 Frank Arthur – Co-Founder

 Campus Univers Cascades is a professional stunt training centre based in France and their Instagram account is the perfect blend of cinema, acrobatics and gratuitous violence.
 Their campus is located in the Hauts de France region, in Cateau-Cambresis just a couple of hours from Paris and features foam pits, parkours equipment, abseiling, dojos…and a bunch of other cool stunt person things.

 Campus Univers Cascades proves that stunt performances are just as epic on our phones as they are on the big screen. @campus.univers.cascades posts its students and teachers flaunting their skills through Instagram skits filled with fight scenes, gymnastics, fire, weaponry and all other elements that make for spectacular stunt work.

 Koala Furbaby Pet Bed

 Denise Barnes – Native Content Manager

 Australia’s favourite mattress brand recently launched a new product that has all the same Koala features we love, but for your pet.
 The catch?
 It was so sought after that it sold out within 36 hours after its release!
-And while the pet bed was only a limited release, there has been an actual petition set up to “bring back the Koala furbaby bed” – so we have a sneaking suspicion that it might be back in the future.
+And while the pet bed was only a limited release, there was an actual petition set up which brought back the Koala furbaby bed..
 I was one of the lucky ones to actually get my hands on one and can confirm my dog is completely obsessed with it.
 I’ve never seen her enjoy any of her previous beds as much as this one.
 In fact, her couch snuggles have gotten less and less as she just loves lying in her new super comfy bed.

 SoHi Gin and Vodka